 The Court will review your forms.
-If all the paperwork is complete and you have met all the required legal criteria, the Court will issue an order changing your name and/or gender.
+If all the paperwork is complete and you have met all the legal requirements, the Court will issue an order changing your name and/or gender.
 (The Court will let you know when and where you can pick up the order.)
 Being issued this order will not automatically update the name or gender on any of your identity documents, but you can use certified copies of this order to change your name on most identity documents.
+The order will also act as a "link" between your current and former identities, in case you have any records or documents on which you cannot update your name but need to demonstrate that those documents refer to you.